 Definition of nut flush draw

-"nut flush draw" means "maximum color print".
-If you have A5 on spades and flop gives 4-8-K with two spades on flop, you have a nut flush draw.
-This is the maximum color print.
+"Nut flush draw" means "maximum color draw".
+If you have A5 in spades and the flop shows 4-8-K with two spades on the flop, you have a nut flush draw.
+This is the maximum color draw.
 If you have the ace in hand, your hand has good equity, even against pairs.
-To use our previous example, if you have A5 on spades on this board against a hand like QQ, you have 47% equity on the flop, without even having a pair.
+To use our previous example, if you have A5 in spades on this board against a hand like QQ, you have 47% equity on the flop, without even having a pair.

-How do you play your nut flush draw?
+How should I play my nut flush draw?

-A flush draw on the nut is stronger on the flop than on the turn.
-Already, this is a good way to think about how to play them.
-On the flop, if you think you have an folding equity, the best thing to do is to play your hand aggressively.
-Let's always stay with our example.
+A nut flush draw is stronger on the flop than on the turn.
+Already, this is a good place to start thinking about how to play them.
+On the flop, if you think you have folding equity, it's best to play your hand aggressively.
+Let's stick with our example.
 One player has A5 in spades on 4-8-K and the other player has QQ.
-If the player with QQ bets on flop and the player with A5 check-raise, he puts the player with QQ in a difficult situation.
-So, by making a check-raise, the player with A5 wins the hand part of the time and if he gets called, he can continue to bet on the turn with another folding equity.
-And he's left with outs (the cards that can help him), 9 cards in spades plus the aces that will give him top pair.
+If the player with QQ bets the flop and the player with A5 checks-raises, he puts the player with QQ in a difficult situation.
+So, by making a check-raise, the player with A5 wins the hand part of the time and if he gets called, he can continue to bet on the turn with folding equity.
+And he is left with the outs (cards that can help), 9 cards in spades plus the aces that will give him top pair.